MichaelJCole/evil_kittens/articles/1 Performance Testing Small-Medium sized Web Apps.md

  - Every new :id leaks 1 meg of memory
  - `evil-kittens-sploding-your-disk/id` also writes 1 meg to the disk.

-Eventually our server will 'randomly' crash and we'd rather that happened during testing.
+Eventually our server will run out of disk/memory and 'randomly' crash.
+We'd rather that happened during testing.
 That test is an Endurance test.

 ### Reusing what we already have